sander-sn/anatomy/README.md

         for key in groups.keys()
     })

-This yields the same RMSE as the sum of the attributions from the RMSE decomposition:
+which yields the same RMSE as the sum of the contributions of the RMSE decomposition:

     >>> rmse_b
     rf        1.131310